SirenKing/dota_class_extensions_library/README.md

 		return false
     end
 ```
 This code is specifically included so that heroes are credited with the damage dealt -and any kills- by any 'subcasters' they summon.
 Normally, it is good practice to instead set the unit's 'owner' with the built-in method ```unit:SetOwner( hero )``` and then use ```unit:GetOwner( hero )``` to retrieve this information.
-In this case, however, bots will try to control any units they 'own' and this causes severe lag, so these units should not be 'owned.'
+In this case, however, bots will try to control any units they 'own' and this causes severe lag.

-Add the `npc_abilities_extension.txt` file to the `scripts/npc` folder in your mod folder.
+5. Add the `npc_abilities_extension.txt` file to the `scripts/npc` folder in your mod folder.
 Then add this line to the very top of your project's `npc_abilities_custom.txt` file, above the line that says "DOTAAbilities":
 ```#base npc_abilities_extension.txt```

-Finally, add the `npc_units_extension.txt` file to the `scripts/npc` folder in your mod folder.
+6. Finally, add the `npc_units_extension.txt` file to the `scripts/npc` folder in your mod folder.
 Then add this line to the very top of your project's `npc_units_custom.txt` file, above the line that says "DOTAUnits":
 ```#base npc_units_extension.txt```

-After following these steps, you should be ready to use the extended npc and ability classes
+After following these steps, you should be ready to use the extended npc and ability classes.

 # API: Ability Class: